Warning

 Finally, the IHPA requires all hang glider Student and Novice Pilots to own a copy of Denis Pagen's Understanding the Sky.
 This is an excellent and easy to understand primer into meteorology and micro-meteorology written by one of the most experienced pilots around.

 Travel Insurance and the European Health Insurance Card (formerly E111): Before you travel abroad for training you will need to buy both Travel Insurance that specifically covers dangerous sports like hang gliding and paragliding, and you will also need to obtain a valid European Health Insurance Card.
 You can apply for an EHIC card on-line or from your local National Wellfare Office or Health Authority.
 A valid EHIC card entitles you to free medical treatment while you are traveling in Europe and will save you from 'out of pocket' medical expenses.
 Travel Insurance and an EHIC card are essential in the event that you have an accident requiring medical treatment and repatriation.
-SportsCover Direct's Sports Travel Insurance policy is cheap and worth every penny.
+Fly Koessen / AXA offer inexpensive policy options for hang glider students under instruction (single trip cover) and also annual accident and personal liability cover.
 DO NOT travel without these.

 Flights & Car Hire: Check out flights at www.cheapflights.ie.
 It is often significantly cheaper to book a hire car from Ireland (www.hertz.ie or www.avis.ie) than once you are in France, so shop around, but you probably will not need a car anyway once you are at your training school.
 Transport is usually provided.